jjvanzon/JJs-Reference-Architecture/code-style.md

     Products
     Orders

-Variable names for amounts of elements in the collection might be named:
+Variable names for amounts of elements might be named:

     Count

-So perhaps avoid plural words to denote a count and avoid plural words for things other than collections.
+So perhaps avoid plural words to denote a count or describe things other than collections.

 ### Enum Names